sabrinahirani/proof-of-assets-protocol/README.md

 ## Use Cases

-Proof of Asset PoA tokens have a wide range of use cases, including:
+Proof of Asset PoA tokens have a wide range of use cases including:

-**Collateralized Loans:** The simplest use case for Proof of Asset (PoA) tokens is for collateralized loans in decentralized lending applications.
+**Collateralized Loans:** The simplest use case for Proof of Asset (PoA) tokens is as a type of 'credit score' for collateralized loans in decentralized lending applications.
 Users may be hesitant to hold cryptocurrency as collateral given volatility, privacy, and security concerns.
 With Proof of Assets Protocol, users can overcome these challenges, participating in the DeFi ecosystem using traditional assets as collateral without exposing sensitive information.

-**Proof of Solvency:** Centralized exchanges, like the former FTX, can use Proof of Asset (PoA) tokens to generate [Proof of Solvency](https://vitalik.ca/general/2022/11/19/proof_of_solvency.html), enhancing user trust and confidence.
+**Proof of Solvency:** Centralized exchanges can use Proof of Asset (PoA) tokens to generate [Proof of Solvency](https://vitalik.ca/general/2022/11/19/proof_of_solvency.html).

 **Funding/Crowdsourcing:** Proof of Asset (PoA) tokens can be used to assure donors/investors/etc. that their funds are being directed towards their intended use.